DestinyVolt/D-D/Squiddle.md

 (Flaw) I'm overly nice to people who are rude to me, so long as they don't get violent. \
 (Flaw) I need to eat a brain once a month.

+### Equipment
+Currency: 5gp, 0sp, 0cp, 10gp gem \
+Sling, Dagger, Light Crossbow (20 bolts) \
+Conductor / Engineer's outfit (Studded Leather Armor) \
+Pocket Watch that doubles as a Compass, various maps of the underdark railway (Navigator's Tools) \
+Waterskin, 50ft of Rope, Tinderbox, 10 Pitons \
+Tool Kit (counts as Thieves' and Tinker's Tools, can be used as a spellcasting focus): \
+*Wrench, Hammer, Crowbar, Pliers, Scissors, Small File, Set of Lockpicks, small gears, nuts, and bolts*

 #### Future Levels:
 **Wizard 1:** \